microsoft/vscode-docs/docs/python/testing.md

 ---
 # Python testing in Visual Studio Code

 The [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) supports testing with Python's built-in [unittest](https://docs.python.org/3/library/unittest.html) framework as well as [pytest](https://docs.pytest.org/en/latest/).
-[Nose](https://nose.readthedocs.io/en/latest/) is also supported, although the framework itself is in maintenance mode.

 After [enabling a test framework](#enable-a-test-framework), use the **Python: Discover Tests** command to [scan the project for tests](#test-discovery) according to the discovery patterns of the currently selected test framework.
 Once discovered, Visual Studio Code provides a variety of means to [run tests](#run-tests) and [debug tests](#debug-tests).
 VS Code displays test output in the **Python Test Log** panel, including errors caused when a test framework is not installed.
 With pytest, failed tests also appear in the **Problems** panel.